 start at the letter “D”?

 The GIA color grading scale was developed in the 1950’s.
-At that time, many
+The GIA chose to start

-Others included Arabic numerals (1,2,3) and Roman numerals (I,II,III) and terms
+There were other scales with Arabic numerals (1,2,3) and Roman numerals (I,II,III)

-such as “blue white” and “gem blue.”
-Some scales showed a letter grade
+and terms such as “blue white” and “gem blue.”
+A few grading charts even borrowed

 D,E,F (colorless)